-In addition to identifying the gaps in research on health and environment, we believe this review must investigate issues discussed above to determine their contribution to the quality of information on health and environment relating to coal seam gas mining, in particular: the reasons for the paucity of health research, the process by which NSW Health takes its lead from the EPA, the expertise and competence of those with responsibilities to protect and supervise, and the cultural attitudes of those agencies/departments whose primary responsibility is not to facilitate development but to protect health, and our natural and cultural assets.
+In addition to identifying the gaps in research on health and environment, we believe this review must investigate the reasons for paucity of health research, the process where NSW Health takes its lead from the EPA, the expertise and competence of those with responsibilities to protect and supervise, and the cultural attitudes of those agencies/departments whose primary responsibility is protect (not to facilitate development) - to determine the contribution of these issues to the quality of information on health and environment relating to coal seam gas mining.

-2.6 Failure of the compliance system
+2.6 Failure of compliance system

 We have no confidence in the current system to manage and monitor the CSG mining industry.
 The Camden Gas Project is the only large scale producing CSG field in NSW that is already heavily regulated, yet we have seen constant failures in this system.
-The primary reason for the failures is that the CSG mining companies (in this case AGL) are allowed to self-monitor, self-investigate incidents and accidents, and self-report, when they have a vested interest in one outcome.
+The primary reason for the failures is that the CSG mining companies (in this case AGL) are allowed to self-monitor, self-investigate incidents and accidents, and self-report.
 Other possible reasons (competence, attitude) have already been discussed above.

 We are also concerned about the EPA's ability to be the lead regulator in this system.
-We are concerned about its independence given the structure of its board which is dominated by industry, the appropriateness of the penalties it can apply, and we have concerns about the EPA's will and expertise.
+We are concerned about its independence given the structure of its board which is dominated by industry, the extent of the penalties which appear to be inadequate, and we have concerns about the EPA's will and expertise (as documented above).

-I particularly draw your attention to an incident in the Camden Gas Project that is still under investigation by the EPA, which we consider goes to the heart of this issue:
+I particularly draw your attention to an incident with the Camden Gas Project that is still under consideration by the EPA, which we consider goes to the heart of this issue:

-On the 15th August 2012 AGL released a media statement confirming that it had been in breach of its Environment Protection Licence (EPL 12003) and consent conditions for the Camden Gas Project by not conducting continuous air monitoring at its Rosalind Park Gas Plant (RPGP), later admitting this was from 2008.
+On the 15th August 2012 AGL released a media statement confirming that it had been in breach of its Environment Protection Licence (EPL 12003) and consent conditions for the Camden Gas Project by not conducting continuous air monitoring at the Rosalind Park Gas Plant (RPGP), later admitting this was from 2008.
 Although AGL has not admitted it, it appears that it has also breached the conditions of its Petroleum Production Lease (PPL4).
 Air emissions from the RPGP are concerning because of the link between nitrogen oxides that it emits and the formation of ozone (associated with respiratory disease), which the EPA admits can reach unacceptable levels in this area.

 However our main concern is that AGL has reported false and misleading monitoring information for at least four years, a situation that was not picked up by any government agency or department responsible for overseeing AGL's operation (the EPA, DoPI and Department of Trade and Investment), or by the auditors in the bi-annual Independent Environmental Audits of 2008 and 2010.
 The situation was self-reported by AGL following a change in the environment protection legislation requiring public reporting of monitoring data.
 Also concerning is that AGL was subsequently allowed to engage its own consultants to investigate the breach and report to the EPA even though this system of allowing AGL to self-monitor, self-investigate and self-report had already failed to pick up the breach for 4 years.
 The EPA has yet to decide its regulatory response but has advised that it is discussing an Enforceable Undertaking with AGL.
-We believe that this will be unacceptable to the community and will be regarded as a deal being done behind closed doors.
+We believe that this will be totally unacceptable to the community and will be regarded as a deal being done behind closed doors.

-We have accessed documents relating to this incident from the EPA via a GIPA request and would be happy to provide a further report when we have completed our review.
+A preliminary report on this issue was provided by AGL to the Camden Gas Project Community Consultative Committee on the 16th August 2012.
+However we have accessed documents from the EPA via a GIPA request and would be happy to provide a further report when we have completed our review.